ducdamchi/checkin-app/user-guide.md

 - **React** — This is a popular tool (created by Facebook) for building interactive websites.
 It's what makes the buttons, charts, dropdowns, and everything you see on screen work smoothly.
 When you tap a check-in button, React instantly updates what you see without needing to reload the whole page.

 - **shadcn/ui** — This is a collection of pre-designed visual components (buttons, tables, dropdown menus, cards, etc.) that gives the app a clean, modern, and consistent look.
-Think of it like a set of building blocks for the visual design.

-- **Recharts** — This is the tool that draws the bar charts on the dashboard.
-It takes the check-in numbers and turns them into the visual graphs you see.

 - **Supabase** — This is the app's "backend" — the place where all the data lives.
 When someone taps a check-in button, that record gets sent to Supabase's database and stored securely in the cloud.
 Supabase also handles the sign-in system, making sure only authorized users can access the app.
 Think of Supabase as the app's brain and memory, running on servers somewhere in the cloud so your data is safe even if your tablet breaks.

 ### Where does the app live?

 The app is hosted for free on **GitHub Pages**, a service provided by GitHub (a widely-used platform where developers store and share code).
-The app's code is stored in a GitHub repository (like a folder in the cloud), and GitHub Pages automatically turns that code into the website you visit.
+The app's code is stored in a GitHub repository, and GitHub Pages automatically turns that code into the website you visit.
+In fact, this guide you're reading has been included as a part of the codebase, and it's also being hosted on Github itself!
 This means:

 - The app is always available online at its web address
 - It costs nothing to host